protream/iquery/README.rst

 - Worked with py2 and py3

-- Date surport max 50 days offset today.
+- Date surport max 50 days offset today, less or more will be considered as a invalid date.

 - If you don't use delimiter, make sure your date is not ambiguous. e.g. By 2016115 you mean 2016-1-15 or 2016-11-5 ?
 By default, it parsed to 2016-11-5.